Dikilitaş, Mersin

-Dikilitaş (also known as Bekirde) is the name of a rock monument and a neighbourhood of Mersin, Turkey named after the monument.
+Dikilitaş is a neighbourhood in the municipality and district of Akdeniz, Mersin Province, Turkey.
+Its population is 1,069 (2022).
+It takes its name from an ancient Assyrian monument.

 Geography

 Both the settlement and the monument are in Mersin municipality area.
 But the monument is secluded in the citrus gardens at about 36°51′04″N 34°39′26″E. The road from the city center to the monument is about 12 km.
 The settlement is situated slightly to the north of the monument.

 History

 In Turkish Dikilitaş means obelisk.
-Dikilitaş in Mersin was a triumph monument and it was erected by the Assyrian king Sennacherib after his victory against Dorians in 696 BC.
-When erected, the monument was on the ancient road to Tarsus and probably it was in the urban fabric of the ancient city of Anchiale.
+Dikilitaş in Mersin was a triumph monument erected by the Assyrian king Sennacherib after his victory against Dorians in 696 BC.
+When erected, the monument was on the ancient road to Tarsus and probably located in the urban fabric of the ancient city of Anchiale.

-Up to 2004, the settlement of Dikilitaş was a village named Bekirde After 2004 it was included in the metropolitan municipality of Mersin as a neighbourhood of the city.
-It was renamed after the monument.

 Technical details

 The monument is actually a rectangular conglomerate 15 m high, with a base area of 4 × 2 m2 (6 × 12 ft2).
-Its marble cover (and possibly the sculpture on the monument) since had been ruined.
+Its marble cover (and possibly the sculpture on the monument) have since been ruined.